bojaanaa11/MU_sign_language_classification/README.md

-# Sign Language Recongition And Classification
+# Sign Language Recognition And Classification